A SIMPLE GUIDE TO HOME LOAN JARGON

 A sum of borrowed money (principal) that is generally repaid with interest.

-The formal offer by a mortgage lender stating the terms under which it agrees to loan money to a home purchaser.
+The formal offer by a lender stating the terms under which it agrees to loan money to a homebuyer.

 A three-page form that you receive after applying for a mortgage.
 The form provides you with important information, including estimated interest rate, monthly payment, and total closing costs for the loan.
 It also gives information about the estimated costs of taxes and insurance, and how the interest rate and payments may change in the future.